AguaClara/UASB/summer2018report.md

 #### Tipping Bucket versus Siphon System

-The summer team researched siphons and discussed with the AguaClara program director, Monroe, potential design flaws - specifically the diameter of pipe that should be used.
+The summer team researched siphons and discussed with the AguaClara program director, Dr. Monroe Weber-Shirk, potential design flaws - specifically the diameter of pipe that should be used.
 The main concern was that if too large a pipe was used, water would be able to pass through the siphon before it had filled to the level needed to create a pulse of a specific volume.

 Ultimately, the team was unable to find detailed enough engineering guidelines on how to design for a siphon using pulse flow.
 Given this, and given that the addition of an entrance tank required only one tipping bucket, the team settled on the tipping bucket design.

-**_Juan's comments:_** (XD RESOLVED-AG) Using 'M-dawg' is extremely inappropriate.
+**_Juan's comments: (XD RESOLVED-AG) Using 'M-dawg' is extremely inappropriate._**

 #### Hydraulic Parameters